ewen-lbh/ideaseed/README.md

 # ideaseed

----

-_Disclaimer_ This project is at a "I'm figuring out the interface" state, so nothing is working yet.

----

 Do you have ideas suddenly and just wished you could catch them as fast as possible, as to not loose them, without having to interrupt what you were doing?

 As I guy without a lot of more or less stupid ideas, I use Google Keep as a centralized place to put all of my thoughts that I deem worthy of consideration.